rapid7/insightconnect-plugins/ssh/help.md

 # Requirements

-* Example: Requires an API Key from the product
+* Credentials for the target remote host
-* Example: API must be enabled on the Settings page in the product's user interface
+* Address and port for the target remote host

 # Documentation